 How Long Does Radioembolization Take?

-Radioembolization can take from 1 to 3 hours.
+Each procedure (mapping angiogram and Y90 treatment) can take 2–5 hours.
 It depends on how many tumors are being treated and where they are.

 What Happens After Radioembolization?

 For a few days after the procedure, your child may have:

 groin pain or bruising